Olympian Allyson Felix Has 1 Major Warning For Women Following Her Traumatic Birth Experience

 Allyson Felix has more medals than any other female track-and-field athlete in history, but perhaps her hardest fought victory wasn't at the Olympics but in the delivery room.

-Last year, the six-time Olympic gold medal winner and 11-time world champion decided to pursue a different goal: to be a mother.
+Back in 2018, the six-time Olympic gold medal winner and 11-time world champion decided to pursue a different goal: to be a mother.
 In a powerful New York Times essay, Allyson explained how such a natural desire to start a family felt like "the kiss of death" to her career as a professional sprinter, due to the fact that pregnancy often risks pay cuts with sponsors, and she was in the midst of negotiating a renewal of her Nike contract.

 Unfortunately, those negotiations didn't go well.
 In the op-ed, she revealed that she'd asked Nike to contractually guarantee that she wouldn't be punished if she didn't perform at her best in the months surrounding childbirth, but they declined.